-A summer in Shanghai offers China novices and experts alike the perfect opportunity to develop a better understanding of how China is shaping and shaped by global systems.
+A summer of study abroad in Shanghai offers both China novices and experts the perfect opportunity to develop a better understanding of how the country is shaping and shaped by global systems.
 With a highly customized curriculum, English-taught electives for diverse interests, and emphasis on learning beyond the classroom, you’ll leave with improved language skills, marketable international experience, and a nuanced understanding of Shanghai and China.

-Choose between three different curriculum options to tailor your summer and meet a total 6 to 9 recommended credits.
+Choose between two different curriculum options to tailor your summer and meet a total 6 to 9 recommended credits.

 You are placed into one of these comprehensive language courses for 3 credits: